 Sexual harassment is sometimes not completely understood.
-To help clarify what constitutes sexual harassment, below are some guidelines based on the federal Equal Employment Opportunity Commission's criteria:
+To help clarify what constitutes sexual harassment, below are some guidelines based on the California and Federal sexual harassment laws:

+federal Equal Employment Opportunity Commission's criteria:

 Sexual harassment is defined as "unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature."